jotyGill/openpyn-nordvpn/README.md

   --updateCountries     Fetch the latest countries from nord's site and update
                         the country code mappings

+  -ls, --listCountries  List all the countries, with Country Codes to Use

   --update              Fetch the latest config files from nord\'s site
   ```